vgpprasad91/desipalette/replit.md

 # Overview

 Desipalette is a modern e-commerce web application for cultural fashion and lifestyle products.
 Built as a full-stack application with React frontend and Express backend, it features product browsing, shopping cart functionality, and order management.
-The application integrates with Shopify's Storefront API for headless commerce, allowing product management through Shopify while maintaining a custom frontend experience.
-When Shopify credentials aren't available, it gracefully falls back to mock data for development and testing.
+The application is exclusively powered by Shopify's Storefront API for headless commerce, allowing complete product management through Shopify while maintaining a custom frontend experience.
+Shopify credentials are required for all functionality.

 # User Preferences